AchieveItProject/AISystemTest/README.md

 ## Technology Stack

-Java + Maven + Selenium + JUnit + Mockito (reports will be supported in the future)
+Java + Maven + Selenium + TestNG + AutoIt

 ## Deployment

-1. Download the source code and run.
+Download the source code and run.
+Report can be seen in results-by-idea.html
-2. It will support the automatic test in the future.

 ## Copyright